Hiimus/arca_bookstore/README.md

 # Credits
+## Code

+- The walkthrough project Boutique Ado from Code Institute helped me alot.
+I coded along, and learned many things about how to use the Django framework, how to implement Stripe payment system, and many other things.
+My checkout app heavily relies on the code from this walktrough project.
+Since I made an e-commerce store similar to the one in Boutique Ado, I had the perfect resources to help me through my own project.

+- I learned how to user from this [stack overflow](https://stackoverflow.com/questions/20095936/add-rich-text-format-functionality-to-django-textfield) thread.

+- The underline text decoration I got from this [stack overflow](https://stackoverflow.com/questions/30352431/css-transition-not-working-with-underline) thread.

+- In the shopping bag the site would crash if not whole numbers was added, i.e 1.5.
+This [Stack overflow](https://stackoverflow.com/questions/37043867/how-to-avoid-decimal-values-in-input-type-number) thread helped me solve it by adding some JavaScript that only allow whole numbers.

+- For some reason, on some pages the screen was flickering when hovering over elements that had a hover effect.
+This [Github](https://github.com/jackmoore/autosize/issues/307) thread helped me fix it by adding `overlfow: scroll` to the body in the base.html.

 ## Contents

+- I downloaded a return and refund policy from [termsfeed.com](https://www.termsfeed.com/blog/sample-return-policy-ecommerce-stores/#Sample_Return_Refund_Policy_Template_Full_Text_Download
+)

 [SANwebCORNER](https://www.sanwebcorner.com/2017/02/dynamically-generate-form-fields-using.html) for helping me to create a new field when clicking the add ingredient and add instruction step in add recipes page.
 [JorisPaarde's app My Vegan Recipies](https://my-veganrecipes.herokuapp.com/) for how to make flash messages appear for a short while.
 [mozillazg](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9) for how to implement pagination on my all recipes page.
 ## Media

-The vegetable chopper is an image downloaded from [PurePNG](https://purepng.com/).
-A broccoli image was also downloaded from this site, used as a favicon.
-Default recipe image by Engin Akyurt from [Pexels](https://www.pexels.com/photo/flat-lay-photography-of-variety-of-vegetables-1435904/)
-Background image of product by Mark Stebnicki from [Pexels](https://www.pexels.com/photo/selective-focus-photo-of-plants-2749165/)
-Background image on desktop by Yaroslav Shuraev from [Pexels](https://www.pexels.com/photo/fresh-vegetables-and-fruits-on-the-table-8844888/).
-Background image on mobile and tablet by Nadine Primeau from [Unsplash](https://unsplash.com/photos/wpoKpJqOsKE)
+- As mentioned in the Image section of this README, images for Arts & Crafts and Games was downloaded from [theworks.co.uk](https://www.theworks.co.uk/).

+- All product images for the books was downloaded from [Kaggle](https://www.kaggle.com/lukaanicin/book-covers-dataset).

+- All other images was downloaded from [Pexels](https://pexels.com/) and [freepik](https://www.freepik.com/).

+- The book used in the logo on small devices and as a favicon was downloaded from [PurePNG](https://purepng.com/).

 ## Acknowledgements
 My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guiding, supporting and pointing me in the right direction.

 The Code Institute [Slack](https://slack.com/) channel for having discussion, questions and answers that contribute to my project.
 Also a lot of similar projects are posted in the slack channel, which contributed to the planning of my project.

-Thanks to Sean from tutor support.
-He helped me with the add to favorite function.
+Thanks to Sean, Igor and Kevin from tutor support.
+They helped me figure out how to work with models, querying, fixtures and to fix the gitpod issue that affected my workspace.

 Credit to [taybro23](https://github.com/taybro23/AboveBoard_MS4#deployment)'s MS4 README.
-I used his section on deployment as inspiration for my own README.
+I used his section on deployment as inspiration for my own deployment section.

 [Stack Overflow](https://stackoverflow.com/) for helping me understand and solving issues along the way.